aka: Anti Gravity

-- In the The Adventures of Tintin book Explorers on the Moon, the Moon-Rocket simply uses its own acceleration, equal to Earth's gravity outside take-off and landing, as gravity source, since its decks are arranged such that it always goes "up".
+- In the Tintin book Explorers on the Moon, the Moon-Rocket simply uses its own acceleration, equal to Earth's gravity outside take-off and landing, as gravity source, since its decks are arranged such that it always goes "up".
 The engine gets turned off a few times, both accidentally and intentionally, which has the effect of turning off the rocket's ability to keep the passengers on the floor.

 - The rocket turns around mid-flight to decelerate at the same rate for the second half of the trip.
 This requires turning off the engine and restarting it, which is the "intentional" part.

 - Characters also use magnetic boots when this happens, and while on the Moon.